All Episodes

 I would prefer that.

-I would prefer these kids were told by a mentor, it's better to have faith and follow these.
+I prefer these kids were told by a mentor, it's better to have faith and follow these.

-that and it's fascinating that I've discussed with as many people who again, fans of mine, they're atheists, they just, they have a visceral reaction against Christianity.
+And it's fascinating that I've discussed with many people who, again, fans of mine, they're atheists.

-And I say, I'm not a Christian, but objectively, look at how much better things are with these, with this worldview than the lack of.
+And I say, I'm not a Christian, but objectively look at how much better things are with these, with this worldview than the lack of.

 Absolutely.